dotnet/msbuild/documentation/ProjectReference-Protocol.md

 The `NearestTargetFramework` metadata will be the target framework which was selected as the best one to use for the reference (via `GetReferenceNearestTargetFrameworkTask`).
 This can be used to select which set of properties were used in the target framework that was active for the reference.

 ## SetPlatform Negotiation
 As of version 17.0, MSBuild can now dynamically figure out what platform a `ProjectReference` should build as.
-This includes a new target and task to determine what the `SetPlatform` metadata should be, or whether to undefine the platform.
+This includes a new target and task to determine what the `SetPlatform` metadata should be, or whether to undefine the platform so the referenced project builds with its default platform.

 * `_GetProjectReferenceTargetFrameworkProperties` target performs the majority of the work for assigning `SetPlatform` metadata to project references.
-  * Calls the `GetCompatiblePlatform` task, which is responsible for negotiating between the current project's platform and the platforms of the `ProjectReference` to assign a `NearestPlatform` metadata to the item.
+  * Calls the `GetCompatiblePlatform` task, which is responsible for negotiating between the current project's platform and the platforms of the referenced project to assign a `NearestPlatform` metadata to the item.
   * Sets or undefines `SetPlatform` based on the `NearestPlatform` assignment from `GetCompatiblePlatform`
   * This target explicitly runs after `_GetProjectReferenceTargetFrameworkProperties` because it needs to use the `IsVcxOrNativeProj` and `Platforms` properties returned by the `GetTargetFrameworks` call.

+Note: If a `ProjectReference` has `SetPlatform` metadata defined already, the negotiation logic is skipped over.
 ### Impact on the build
 In addition to the above task and target, `.vcxproj` and `.nativeproj` projects will receive an extra MSBuild call to the `GetTargetFrameworks` target.
 Previously, TargetFramework negotiation skipped over these projects because they could not multi-target in the first place.
 Because SetPlatform negotiation needs information given from the `GetTargetFrameworks` target, it is required that the `_GetProjectReferenceTargetFrameworkProperties` target calls the MSBuild task on the ProjectReference.